 Underpinning is achieved by strengthening the bearing capacity of the soil by injecting grout, or by increasing the area of the footing itself or putting a mass concrete footings or combination concrete, steel structures under the existing footing.
 Micro piling is quite typical.

 Typical underpinning structure.

-The following picture shows a basement being dug out to increase head height, so making the space user-friendly.
+The above pictures shows a basement being dug out in Annandale Sydney and house walls underpinned to increase head height, so making the space user-friendly.
 As the floor slab needs to be lowered we have to underpin the existing footings of the surrounding walls.
 In this case the underpinning was performed by laying bricks rather than mass concrete.
 This is an example of point number four, “more economical”.
 In this case the underpin of footing depth varied between 200mm and 1200mm as original footing depth varied due to house being built on a slope.
-The previous DIYer’s had dug below grade of footings and had just concreted in front of them instead of doing the laborish job of underpinning.
+The previous DIYer’s had dug below grade of footings and had just concreted in front of them instead of doing the laborious job of underpinning.
 This no doubt accounts for some of the external wall cracks visible on this property.

 We removed sandstone footings and replaced with metal to create useable space then underpinned the common sandstone foundations of adjoining properties with a full concrete mass staggered footing of about 800mm depth.

 If your house is cracking up or you need to extend the basement, then you will need underpinning, you will need a specialist trades person.
 This is not a do-it-yourself project as the risk is far too high of causing damage to your valuable asset.

 References: Underpinning information: http://en.wikipedia.org/wiki/Underpinning